shirax/vmap/README.md

 # Vmap - Directing to Action

-Vmap is an interactive map presents Vegan related places.
+Vmap is an interactive map presenting vegan and animal rights related locations.

-Users can add places of interest and additional information on existing places as: text, photos, videos, and links.
+Users can add places of interest and additional information on existing places such as text, photos, videos, and links.
 In addition, users can create events around specific points of interest.

 ## Dev